Install and Initialize¶

 servicex init

 The setup wizard guides through configuring the ServiceX client.
-After selecting an analysis facility, the wizard provides a link to a sign-in page.
-On that page, click Sign in with ATLAS.
+After an analysis facility is selected, the wizard provides a link to a sign-in page.
+On that page, select Sign in with ATLAS to authenticate.

-After completing the ATLAS sign-in, open the second link provided by the wizard.
-On this page, click the button to copy the authentication token:
+After the ATLAS sign-in is complete, the second link provided by the wizard leads to the token retrieval page.
+On this page, users should click the button to copy the authentication token:

-Paste the token into the command line when prompted.
+The token should be entered into the command line when prompted.
 The wizard verifies that the client is successfully configured.
 Once verification is complete, a prompt appears to choose a downloads directory.
-Press Enter to accept the default location.
+Pressing Enter accepts the default location.

 If setup completes successfully, a Configuration Complete message is displayed.
 The next step is to use the ServiceX dashboard.